Holographic nature of critical quantum states of proteins

-Remarkably, the fractal dimension is nearly an integer, unlike in the Anderson model (\ref{Anderson}), where the dimension is $d_2\approx 1.6$\cite{parshin1999distribution} or in the quantum Hall system, where it is $d_2\approx 1.43$\cite{pook1991multifractality}.
-If we take a typical fractal wave function of the protein in real space and integrate the probability that we find the electron in a small ball of radius $R$, it will scale with the surface of the ball
+Remarkably, the fractal dimension is nearly an integer, unlike in the Anderson model (\ref{Anderson}), where \(d_2\approx 1.6\)\cite{parshin1999distribution} or in the quantum Hall system where \(d_2\approx 1.43\)\cite{pook1991multifractality}.
+For a typical fractal wave function of the protein in real space, integrating the probability of finding the electron within a ball of radius \(R\) scales as

-In comparison, this probability would scale with the box's volume $\sim R^3$ for a metallic conductor with extended wave functions.
-Scaling with the surface instead of the volume is a kind of "holographic" property\cite{black} and probably results from evolutionary optimization towards faster electron transport\cite{vattay2014quantum,vattay2015quantum}.
+in contrast to the volume scaling \(\sim R^3\) for metallic conductors with extended wave functions.
+This surface scaling is a ``holographic'' property\cite{black} and likely reflects evolutionary optimization toward faster electron transport\cite{vattay2014quantum,vattay2015quantum}.

-In conclusion, this study demonstrates that proteins naturally exist in a critical state of the Anderson metal-insulator transition, exhibiting properties of critically disordered metals without any external parameter adjustments.
-The unique self-organization of their composition and geometry into this critical state underlines their exceptional electron transport capabilities.
-These proteins defy traditional electron transport models, showing long-range, temperature-independent conductance that aligns with critical systems' fractal characteristics.
-Our findings suggest a profound connection between the structural complexity of proteins and their functional efficiency in biological electron transport, potentially opening new avenues for bioelectronic applications and understanding protein dynamics in complex biological systems.
-This critical state may also have implications for designing novel materials and devices that leverage the principles of quantum mechanics and disorder.